fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 maintain your code base in a healthier way in the long term.

 You don't need to take this principle as written in stone.
-There are always exceptions or corner cases, as in DRY principle, we don't have to fall on *the wrong abstraction* as Sandi Metz mentioned.
+There are always exceptions or edge cases, as in DRY principle, we don't have to fall on *the wrong abstraction* as Sandi Metz mentioned.
 You have to use it and keep it in mind when you structure your components, views, assets or whatever piece in your project.

-I hope this post helps you to spot this pattern sooner than later to keep the maintainability of your project under control.
+I hope this post helps you to spot this pattern sooner rather than later to keep the maintainability of your project under control.

 Happy hacking!